Bilal Hamid al-Taweel

 Freelance:

-On May 29, 2024, Israeli security forces arrested Palestinian freelance journalist Bilal Hamid al-Taweel, who contributes to several media outlets including the Qatari-funded broadcaster Al Jazeera Mubasher, at his home in the West Bank city of Hebron, according to news reports, footage of his arrest posted on social media by the Palestinian news outlet Al-Qastal, and the journalist’s brother Hamdan al-Taweel, who spoke to CPJ via messaging app.
+On May 29, 2024, Israeli security forces arrested Palestinian freelance journalist Bilal Hamid al-Taweel, who contributes to several media outlets, including the Qatari-funded broadcaster Al Jazeera Mubasher, at his home in the West Bank city of Hebron, according to news reports and footage of his arrest posted on social media by the Palestinian news outlet Al-Qastal.
+Israeli authorities released al-Taweel from Ofer prison on February 27, 2025, after about nine months in detention.

 The video posted by Al-Qastal on its X account shows two Israeli soldiers taking Al-Taweel, who is blindfolded and handcuffed, to an armored military vehicle.

 According to CPJ research, Israeli forces previously arrested al-Taweel in June 2018.
-He was released ten days later, according to news reports.
+He was released 10 days later, according to news reports.